-Contributions - For the measurement period of 2021 and 2020, the Airport was required to contribute at a rate of 1.30% and 1.28% of annual covered payroll, respectively.
+Contributions - For the measurement period of 2022 and 2021, the Airport was required to contribute at a rate of 1.25% and 1.30% of annual covered payroll, respectively.
 The contribution requirements for the Airport are established under the City's Revised Municipal Code.
-For the year ended December 31, 2022 and 2021, contributions to the DERP OPEB plan were \$0.8 and \$0.7 million, respectively.
+For the year ended December 31, 2023 and 2022, contributions to the DERP OPEB plan were \$1.0 and \$0.8 million, respectively.

-OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB - At December 31, 2022, the Airport reported a liability of \$10.5 million for its proportionate share of the net OPEB liability, excluding implicit rate subsidiary liability.
+OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB - At December 31, 2023, the Airport reported a liability of \$10.8 million for its proportionate share of the net OPEB liability, excluding implicit rate subsidiary liability.
+The net OPEB liability for DERP was measured as of December 31, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2022.
+Standard update procedures were used to roll-forward the total OPEB liability to December 31, 2022.
+The Airport's proportion of the net OPEB liability was based on the ratio of the Airport's actual contribution to DERP during the measurement period as a portion of the City's total proportionate share.

+At December 31, 2022, the Airport reported a liability of \$10.5 million for its proportionate share of the net OPEB liability, excluding implicit rate subsidiary liability.
 The net OPEB liability for DERP was measured as of December 31, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2021.
 Standard update procedures were used to roll-forward the total OPEB liability to December 31, 2021.
 The Airport's proportion of the net OPEB liability was based on contributions to DERP for the calendar year 2021 relative to the total contributions of participating employers to the DERP.

-At December 31, 2021, the Airport reported a liability of \$11.7 million for its proportionate share of the net OPEB liability, excluding implicit rate subsidiary liability.
-The net OPEB liability for DERP was measured as of December 31, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of January 1, 2020.
-Standard update procedures were used to roll-forward the total OPEB liability to December 31, 2020.
-The Airport's proportion of the net OPEB liability was based on contributions to DERP for the calendar year 2020 relative to the total contributions of participating employers to the DERP.
+At December 31, 2022, the Airport's proportion was 11.73472% percent for OPEB, which was a decrease of 0.50004% from its proportion measured as of December 31, 2021.
 At December 31, 2021, the Airport's proportion was 12.23476% percent for OPEB, which was an increase of 0.15448% from its proportion measured as of December 31, 2020.
-At December 31, 2020, the Airport's proportion was 12.08028% percent for OPEB, which was a decrease of 1.70204% from its proportion measured as of December 31, 2019.

-The components of the Airport's proportionate share of the net OPEB liability, excluding implicit rate subsidiary liability, related to DERP as of December 31, 2022 and 2021 are presented below (\$ in thousands):
+The components of the Airport's proportionate share of the net OPEB liability, excluding implicit rate subsidiary liability, related to DERP as of December 31, 2023 and 2022 are presented below (\$ in thousands):

-OPEB plan 2022 2021
+OPEB plan 2023 2022

-Total OPEB liability \$ \$ 20,880 20,786
+Total OPEB liability \$ 19,483 \$ 20,880

-Plan fiduciary net position (10,364) (9,061)
+Plan fiduciary net position (8,678) (10,364)

-Net OPEB liability \$ 10,516 \$ 11,725
+Net OPEB liability \$ 10,805 \$ 10,516

-For the year ended December 31, 2022 and 2021, the Airport recognized OPEB expense for the DERP plan of (\$0.5) million and (\$0.2) million, respectively.
+For the year ended December 31, 2023 and 2022, the Airport recognized OPEB expense for the DERP plan of (\$0.7) million and (\$0.5) million, respectively.